authgear/authgear-server/docs/specs/user-model.md

 - A new session is created.

 The promotion flow is the same as the normal OIDC authorization code flow.

+The promotion flow can be triggered by using the signed JWT or promotion code.

 ### Biometric Identity